notapixelstudio/starship-olympics/docs/README.md

 ...or you can try a more focused, zen-like approach and keep the button pressed until you can blast them with a precise shot.
 Just mind the recoil!

+And don't mind if your aim sucks, *Superstarfighter* bombs are equipped with a fierce locking system!

 ![charged shot](charged_shot.gif)

 # You can never stop